oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qri/README.md

 ## Key Implementation Details
 | Kernel            | Description
 ---                 |---
-| StreamingQRD       | Implements a modified Gram-Schmidt QR decomposition algorithm.
+| QRD       | Implements a modified Gram-Schmidt QR decomposition algorithm.
-| StreamingQRI       | Implements an inversion based on the provided Q and R matrices.
+| QRI       | Implements an inversion based on the provided Q and R matrices.

 To optimize the performance-critical loop in its algorithm, the design leverages concepts discussed in the following FPGA tutorials:
 * **Triangular Loop Optimization** (triangular_loop)